The Internal Revenue Service opened the 2012 tax filing season by announcing that taxpayers have until April 17 to file their tax returns.

 The IRS expects to receive more than 144 million individual tax returns this year, with most of those being filed by the April 17 deadline.

 The IRS will begin accepting e-file and Free File returns on Jan.
 17, 2012.
 Additional details about e-file and Free File will be announced later this month.
-IRS Free File provides options for free brand-name tax software or online fillable forms plus free electronic filing.
+IRS Free File provides options for free tax software or online fillable forms plus free electronic filing.
 Everyone can use Free File to prepare a federal tax return.
 Taxpayers who make $57,000 or less can choose from approximately 20 commercial software providers.
 There’s no income limit for Free File Fillable Forms, the electronic version of IRS paper forms, which also includes free e-filing.

 The IRS also reminds paid tax return preparers they must have and include a Preparer Tax Identification Number (PTIN) on all returns they prepare.
 All PTINs must be renewed for 2012.
 Tax return preparers can obtain or renew PTINs online